-Leverage people’s beliefs, need for order and context, and connect behaviours, goals or experiences to values that transcend the individual.
+Leverage people’s beliefs, need for order and context, and connect behaviour, goals or experiences to values that transcend the individual

 “People don't buy what you do; they buy why you do it.
 And what you do simply proves what you believe”

 In 1942, Psychologist Viktor Frankl was deported to a Nazi concentration camp.